ngneat/spectator/docs/docs/testing-components.md

   declareComponent: false, // Defaults to true
   disableAnimations: false, // Defaults to true
   shallow: true, // Defaults to false
-});
+  errorOnUnknownElements: true, // Defaults to false
+  errorOnUnknownProperties: true, // Defaults to false });
 ```